geronimp/graftM/README.md

 ### Installation
 #### pip installation
-GraftM can be installed via pip:
+GraftM can be installed via pip.
+As of version 0.13.0, GraftM is now Python-3 only.
 ```
 pip install graftm
 ```